Polymer/polymer-analyzer/design/comment-scanning.md

 Directive({identifier: 'polymer-build:register-service-worker-here', args: null})
 ```

-> Note: `enable`/`disable` is the first argument and not a part of the identifier.
+> Note: `enable`/`disable` is the first argument of the "polymer-lint" directive and not a part of the identifier.
 It will be common to have a single identifier for all related directives so that consumers can get all relevant directives by identifier.
 For example, the linter should be able to call `document.getFeatures({kind: 'directive', id: 'polymer-lint'});` and get both "enable" & "disable" directives.

 ### What About Attached Comments?